TravelMapping/HighwayData/hwy_data/THA/thatp/README.md

 * 1377 seems to be unsigned (as of 2021).
 * 1399 seems to be unsigned (as of 2024).
 * 1413 is unsigned (as of 2023).
+* 1415 is in the wrong place in the GIS data.
+However, it may be unsigned in the correct place (as of 2023).
 * 1420 (a wye connection at 101 and 129) is unsigned.
 * 1422 [is signed](https://www.google.com/maps/@18.2276473,100.2089152,3a,24y,213.69h,86.94t/data=!3m7!1e1!3m5!1sGpqoRBHFIso1oz-BylwgVg!2e0!6shttps:%2F%2Fstreetviewpixels-pa.googleapis.com%2Fv1%2Fthumbnail%3Fpanoid%3DGpqoRBHFIso1oz-BylwgVg%26cb_client%3Dmaps_sv.share%26w%3D900%26h%3D600%26yaw%3D213.69498071273188%26pitch%3D3.0573217858948567%26thumbfov%3D90!7i16384!8i8192?coh=205410&entry=ttu), though signs at the south end show 101 or [old 101](https://www.google.com/maps/@18.2108589,100.2000322,3a,19.3y,58.99h,85.47t/data=!3m7!1e1!3m5!1sKnFLGvHDTxYAgwC6usO5Ng!2e0!6shttps:%2F%2Fstreetviewpixels-pa.googleapis.com%2Fv1%2Fthumbnail%3Fpanoid%3DKnFLGvHDTxYAgwC6usO5Ng%26cb_client%3Dmaps_sv.share%26w%3D900%26h%3D600%26yaw%3D58.98739908101514%26pitch%3D4.527102548880123%26thumbfov%3D90!7i16384!8i8192?coh=205410&entry=ttu).
 * 1425 seems to be unsigned (as of 2022).